-Since the beginning of the HIV epidemic, the Region of the Americas has contributed with a public health and human rights approach to the global response.
-In September 2016, Member States of the Pan American Health Organization approved the Plan of Action for the Prevention and Control of HIV and Sexually Transmitted Infections 2016 -2021.
-This Plan aims to promote an accelerated, focused, more effective, innovative and sustainable response, paving the way towards the goal of ending the epidemics of AIDS and STIs as public health problems in the Region of the Americas by 2030.
+Since the beginning of the HIV epidemic, the Region of the Americas has contributed with a public health and human rights approach to the global response to HIV.
+Member States during the Seventy-Fifth World Health Assembly noted with appreciation the new Global Health Sector Strategies on, respectively, HIV, viral hepatitis and sexually transmitted infections for the period 2022-2030 (GHSS) and approved its implementation for the next 8 years.
+These Strategies aim to promote an accelerated, focused, more effective, innovative and sustainable response, paving the way towards the goal of ending the epidemics of AIDS, STIs and viral hepatitis as public health problems in the Region of the Americas by 2030.

 - The HIV epidemic in the Region disproportionally affects certain sub-population (key populations), including gay men and other men who have sex with men (MSM) transgender women, and female sex workers.
-In Latin America, these three key populations account for approximately half of the new infections in 2017, and 37% in the Caribbean.
+In Latin America, these three key populations account for more than half of the new infections in 2021, and 44% in the Caribbean.

-- In 2017, an estimated 1.8 million people were living with HIV in Latin America, and 310 thousand in the Caribbean.
+- In 2021, there were an estimated 3.8 milllion people with HIV in the Americas, of which 2.5 million live in Latin America and the Caribbean.

-- In Latin America, the number of people dying of AIDS-related death have decreased from its peak of 45 thousand in 2005 to 37 thousand in 2017, while the Caribbean had a reduction from 18 thousand to 10 thousand in the same period.
+- In Latin America, the number of people dying of AIDS-related death has decreased from 40000 in 2010 to 29 thousand in 2021, while the Caribbean decreased from 12 thousand to 5,700 in the same period.

-- It is estimated that 23% of people with HIV in Latin America and 27% in the Caribbean are unaware of their infection, and approximately one third are diagnosed late, with advanced immunodeficiency (under 200 CD4 per mm3 of blood).
+- It is estimated that 18% of people with HIV in Latin America and in the Caribbean are unaware of their infection.
+Approximately one third are diagnosed late, with advanced immunodeficiency (under 200 CD4 per mm3 of blood).

-- Approximately 1.1 million people living with HIV were receiving antiretroviral treatment (ART) in Latin America and 180 thousand in the Caribbean by the end of 2017, accounting for 61% ART coverage among all persons estimated to be living with HIV in Latin America and 57% in the Caribbean.
+- Approximately 1.5 million people living with HIV were receiving antiretroviral treatment (ART) in Latin America and 230 thousand in the Caribbean by the end of 2021, accounting for 69% ART coverage all persons estimated to be living with HIV in Latin America and 70% in the Caribbean.

-The 69th World Health Assembly endorsed the Global Health Sector Strategy on HIV for 2016-2021.
-The strategy includes five strategic directions that guide priority actions by countries and by WHO over the next six years.
+The 75th World Health Assembly endorsed the Global Health Sector Strategies on, respectively, HIV, viral hepatitis and sexually transmitted infections for the period 2022-2030 (GHSS).
+The strategies include five strategic directions that guide priority actions by countries and by WHO.

 The strategic directions are: